-ARN is also participating in the newly established Risk Knowledge-Action Network.
+ARN is also participating in the newly established Risk Knowledge-Action Network with Felix joining their development team.
 These are collaborative frameworks of Future Earth that facilitate highly integrative sustainability research with the aim to generate the multifaceted knowledge required to inform solutions for complex societal issues.

 ARN special competences

 Themes and methods: Disaster Science; Urban Networks; Biological Change; Mixed Methods Research.